saisurbehera/saisur.matcha/content/notes/inftheory.md

 Another intutive way to relate to ML is the difference between cross entropy to KL divergence. **Cross entropy is the average number of bits required to send a message, KL divergence is the number of bits saved if you know the distribution.**

+The mutual information can be understood as the expectation of the KL divergence.

 #### Data Processing Inequality